TerryS94/dll-toolkit/README.md

 //inside this App header at the top you can mess with the configuration (which backend you want etc)
 #include "App/App.h"

+//define a function like this for your textures/fonts and pass-
-void InitResources()
+//the function pointer into app.Set_InitResourcesFunc on inject void InitResources()
 {
     app.AddTextureFromFile("UniqueName1", "C:\\some_location\\image.png");